Investment banking is one of the most complicated professions out there.

 Pitch books' formats are almost always taken from existing templates of the companies.
-You would usually start with looking for a transaction that is similar to the one you are working now.
+You would usually start by looking for a transaction that is similar to the one you are working now.
 From there, you are going to work on the old pitch book but with new names and figures.

 When working on a pitch book must consider the following:

-Pitch meeting is when investment banks meet with clients regarding potential initial public offerings.
+A pitch meeting is when investment banks meet with clients regarding potential initial public offerings.
 As the investment banker, your role would include long hours of working on pitch books.

 During the meeting, usually only VPs and above would be invited, however, for smaller deals, senior analysts (or even junior analysts) can join.
 If you have this kind of experience as an associate, you’re lucky.